 If an IVA is right for you, you could be debt free in six years if you keep making regular payments.
 If you have a lower level of debt and don’t want to start a DMP, try applying for a Salad Money loan.

-We offer fair and affordable lending to NHS workers to help you deal with everything from overlooked debt to those unexpected bills.
+We offer fair and affordable lending to people across the UK to help you deal with everything from overlooked debt to those unexpected bills.
 Apply online today, and if you’re accepted the money will be in your account the next day.
 We’re here to help you take back financial control and stop living with unaffordable debt.